stancel/ansible-playbook-scaffolding/README.md

 To use this playbook just run this command.

 	1. ansible-galaxy install -r requirements.yml -p roles/  - Assumes you have external roles install
+	2. Create a file called .vault_pass in this folder and put a random string in it for decrypting your sensitive variables.
+Something like: QSkngTv#KTJ=WXpg6qVR
+	3. Fill out needed variables in vars/all_vars.yml and vars/vault.yml files
+	4. ansible-vault encrypt vars/vault.yml   #Encrypt the sensitive variables
-	2. ansible-playbook master.yml -e @vars/all_vars.yml -i hosts/production
+	5. ansible-playbook master.yml -e @vars/all_vars.yml -e @vars/vault.yml -i hosts/production

 Requirements